UbiPhysio: Support Daily Functioning, Fitness, and Rehabilitation with Action Understanding and Feedback in Natural Language: Results

 \subsubsection{Impact of Window Length}

 For action tokenization with the VQ-VAE model, a sliding window is used to accommodate action feature inputs of different lengths.
 To evaluate the impact of this variable window length, we conducted an experiment using the T5 large model.
-This model was chosen due to its superior performance when compared to other language models in prior evaluations.
+This model was chosen due to its generally better performances with a smaller size when compared to other language models in the last subsection.
 The experiment was conducted across five different cross-validation folds, and the results are presented as an average performance, accompanied by a 95\% confidence interval.
-The 'description label' in this context refers to comprehensive descriptions of both the type of action and the associated movement patterns.
 The detailed results are reported in Table~\ref{tab:table3}.
 A key finding from this experiment is that the performance of language modeling does not appear to be sensitive to the length of the sliding window employed during action tokenization.
+The Friedman test only reports significance for Rouge 1 ($\mathcal{X}^2=9.042, p=0.011$) and Rouge L ($\mathcal{X}^2=7.042, p=0.03$) scores of three methods in the third section.
 This could be attributed to the fact that the tokens are extracted from complete action sequences, thereby potentially neutralizing the impact of varying window lengths.
 In a secondary experiment, we downsampled the raw action data from 60Hz to 30Hz and tested the model with a window length of 96 (equivalent to the 192 used for data at 60Hz).
 The results showed a slight decrease in performance, suggesting that a higher data frequency might enhance the sufficiency of action descriptions.
-However, this reduction in performance was not significant.
+However, this reduction in performance was not significant across all the metrics ($p>0.05$).
 Therefore, the decision to lower the frequency could be considered as a viable strategy for reducing hardware costs and computational loads without substantially compromising model performance.